Icenium/bond-content/quick-start/3-store-in-cloud.md

 <hr data-action="end" />

-The `create()` method uploads a picture to your Backend Services project and the `get()` method retrieves all pictures currently stored there.
-After the upload to Backend Services completes your call to `loadPhotos()` (and subsequently `everlive.Files.get()`) reloads your list of photos — there's no need to manually append content!
-After you have taken a few pictures, go to the “Files” menu in your Backend Services project to see a list of photos you are storing.
+The `create()` method uploads a picture to your backend and the `get()` method retrieves all pictures currently stored there.
+After the upload to your backend completes your call to `loadPhotos()` (and subsequently `everlive.Files.get()`) reloads your list of photos — there's no need to manually append content!
+After you have taken a few pictures, go to the “Files” menu on the “Data” tab to see a list of photos you are storing.

 And that's all there is to it, which is pretty cool if you think about it — you just built a mobile app that takes pictures and stores them in the cloud!